kaiachain/metaverse-knowledge-kit/docs/game-based-sdk/chainsafe/how-to-use-kip7.md

 ![](/images/chainsafe/30_test_kip7_transferFunc.png)

-Here are the details of the transaction on [Klaytnscope](https://baobab.scope.klaytn.com/tx/0x1b9c6c4a21fa2bfd5e304c647908e26e0f0c4d5fed8d727bce1d586cca2afab1?tabId=eventLog).
+Here are the details of the transaction on [Kaiascope](https://kairos.kaiascope.com/tx/0x1b9c6c4a21fa2bfd5e304c647908e26e0f0c4d5fed8d727bce1d586cca2afab1?tabId=eventLog).

-To test the `Mint` and `SafeTransfer` function, click on the corresponding button and confirm your transaction on Klaytnscope.
+To test the `Mint` and `SafeTransfer` function, click on the corresponding button and confirm your transaction on KaiaScan.

 :::info